davidcphoto/zSearch/README.md

 ## 6. Release Notes

+### 1.1.0
+- Added a *"Searching..."* message to the VS Code toolbar.
+- Stopped saving files to the workspace when a line number is selected to open.

 ### 1.0.9
 - Added the number os results to the "Expand All" and "Collapse All" buttons.